Training Needs Analysis Template

 Individual interviews

-Taking the time to talk to each employee is the best way to find out about their unmet training needs.
-But imagine walking around (or scheduling Zoom hours) to ask each employee what training they need to do their best work.
+Taking time to talk to each employee is the best way to find out about their unmet training needs.
+But imagine walking around (or scheduling Zoom calls) to ask each employee what training they need to do their best work.

 Fortunately, there’s an easier way with a Learning Needs tool.